What is a Regressive Tax?

 #1 Sales tax

 Sales taxes are imposed on major goods available to consumers.
-Since sales taxes are applied uniformly and affect all demographic groups within a population due to their necessity, they are considered regressive.
+Since sales taxes are applied uniformly and affect all demographic groups within a population, they are considered regressive.

 #2 Sin tax

 Sin taxes are levied on the goods that are considered harmful to society.
 The goods include tobacco, alcohol, and products with excessive sugar.
-Six taxes are highly regressive because of the consumption differences between the low- and high-income parts of the population.
-It is viewed that people who earn less tend to consume more harmful products such as tobacco or alcohol relative to individuals who earn more.
+Sin taxes are highly regressive because of the consumption differences between the low- and high-income parts of the population.
+Many studies show that people who earn less tend to consume more harmful products such as tobacco or alcohol relative to individuals who earn more.

 #3 Property tax

 Therefore, property tax is considered regressive.
 However, in reality, wealthier people tend to purchase properties of higher value than poor people.
-Therefore, property tax is the least regressive in our list.
+Therefore, property tax is – effectively – the least regressive in our list.